HAWKEYE-Group/UrbanLF/Readme.md

 # UrbanLF

 This is the official repository of the UrbanLF dataset.
-For technical details, please refer to: [UrbanLF: A New Light Field Dataset For Semantic Segmentation of Urban Scene.](<https://doi.org/10.1109/TCSVT.2022.3187664>)
+For technical details, please refer to: [UrbanLF: A New Light Field Dataset For Semantic Segmentation of Urban Scene.
+(IEEE TCSVT 2022)](<https://doi.org/10.1109/TCSVT.2022.3187664>)

 ## Dataset